eManPrague/frui.ts/packages/screens/README.md

 urlAdapter.start();
 ```

-Implement `ICanNavigate` if you want to control navigation path for children and react to changes in the navigation path.
+Implement `ICanNavigate` if you want to control the navigation path for children and react to changes in the navigation path.
 Note that the conductors described above already implement `ICanNavigate`.